-- 1 See "Connect Option" on page A-3. - See "Frequency Options" on page A-25.
+- 1 See "Connect Option" on page A-3. - 2 See "Frequency Options" on page A-26.

 Element Purpose Restrictions Syntax repl_set Name of replicate set to modify.
+The replicate set must exist.
 "Long Identifiers" on page A-3

 The cdr modify replicateset command modifies the attributes of all the replicates in the replicate set repl_set.
 To add or delete replicates from a replicate set, use the cdr change replicateset command.